 Regrettably, HVAC systems are an often-overlooked part of home maintenance, but this can lead to problems later.
 The good news is you can fix most minor issues yourself, while some issues can be more complicated.

 Maintaining your home’s heating and cooling system is important.
 Not only can it save you money on your energy bill, but it can also keep your home comfortable and safe.
 Maintenance also helps you identify and fix problems early on before they can cause major damage.
+For instance, cleaning the heating furnace before winter so that when you refuel it (check out romeosfuel.com or similar suppliers for heating oil services), there is less chance of your heating system breaking down mid-season.

 It is a well-known fact that air conditioners tend to run a lot during the summer.
 You usually notice this most when you leave on a sweltering day and come home to a cool house.
 But, while nothing beats a well-insulated home that keeps cold air inside, your HVAC unit can take a toll on your energy bill during the summer.
 One way to keep your HVAC unit running smoothly is by doing some basic DIY maintenance on it.